Tip: this is a long-ass piece of text so get comfy or click on the above contents to skip to the section you want.

 It depends on this: who’s looking for the information.

-So for example you ask yourself, “Why the f–k do we wanna spend all this money on SEO?” and then you figure out the reason hopefully before you spend all that money.
+So for example you ask yourself, “Why the f–k do we wanna spend all this money on SEO?”.
+Hopefully, you figure out the reason before you spend all that money.

 And that audience is like me: sarcastic.

 They appreciate a good LOL and they’re relaxed about how they present their business.

 I’m not interested in just relaying information – for me, that’s boring and my subject matter doesn’t need to be made more tedious.